-Out-of-pocket Maximum per Policy Year
+Out-of-pocket Maximum per Calendar Year

-If, in any Policy Year, a Member spends more than the maximum contribution amount established by the RAMQ on Eligible Expenses for themselves or their children, the amounts in excess of the maximum contribution amount will be reimbursed by Blue Cross at a rate of 100% until the end of that Policy Year.
-The contribution amount includes the Deductible, amounts in excess of the reimbursement level or co-payment, if applicable.
+If, in any calendar year, a Member spends more than the maximum contribution amount established by the RAMQ on Eligible Expenses for themselves or their Dependents, the amounts in excess of the maximum contribution amount will be reimbursed by Blue Cross at a rate of 100% until the end of that calendar year.
+The contribution amount includes the Deductible, amounts in excess of the reimbursement level or copayment, if applicable.